-Presently the restrictions relating to conditions for the weight of Blended Edible Vegetable Oils that is sold in sealed packages is 15 litres.
-The change put forward by FSSAI proposes to substitute 15 litres with 15kgs.
+Presently the restrictions relating to conditions for the weight of Blended Edible Vegetable Oils that are sold in sealed packages is 15 liters.
+The change put forward by FSSAI proposes to substitute 15 liters with 15kgs.
 According to the FSSAI definition Blended Vegetable Oil means the admixture of two or more edible vegetable oils.
 As you know the regulation for Blended Edible Vegetable Oils says that it cannot be sold lose but only in sealed packages.
-So the proposal is to sell it by weight in kilograms rather than litres.
+So the proposal is to sell it by weight in kilograms rather than liters.

 The container with blended vegetable oil must be tamper proof.
-Blended vegetable oil is not to be sold by its common or generic name but will be labelled as “Blended Edible Vegetable Oil”.
-The sealed packages must also bear the AGMARK certification mark and be labelled according to Food Safety and Standards (Packaging and Labelling) regulations, 2011 for the AGMARK certification mark and other label requirements.
+Blended vegetable oil is not to be sold by its common or generic name but will be labeled as “Blended Edible Vegetable Oil”.
+The sealed packages must also bear the AGMARK certification mark and be labeled according to Food Safety and Standards (Packaging and Labelling) regulations, 2011 for the AGMARK certification mark and other label requirements.

 It is a compulsory requirement for Blended Edible Vegetable Oils to be certified under AGMARK.
 The grade designation mark consists of a label specifying name of the commodity, grade designation and bearing the design consisting of an outline map of India with the word ‘Agmark’ and the figure of rising sun Or an ‘Agmark replica’ consisting of a design incorporating the number of certificate of authorisation, the word ‘Agmark’ name of commodity and grade designation.